 Changes of name should be submitted in writing to the Records Office along with a copy of the marriage certificate or other appropriate documentation of legal name change.
+Address changes may be submitted online at www.richmont.edu.

 ENRICHMENT PROGRAMS